abylaikhanm/abylaikhanm.github.io/_pages/about.md

   - /about.html
 ---

-I'm a senior studying Mechanical Engineering at Lehigh University.
-I build experimental robots that swim — flapping hydrofoils and robotic fish — to understand how animals and machines move efficiently through unsteady water.
+I'm a senior mechanical engineering student at Lehigh University, with hands-on experience designing, manufacturing, and testing robotic and electromechanical systems — in research labs at Lehigh and Harvard, in industry, and on our Formula SAE team.

-In the **Unsteady Flow Interactions Laboratory** I work with Dr. Keith Moored on turning ocean-wave energy into thrust, under an Office of Naval Research program.
-I design the hardware and write the controls for our cyber-physical water-channel testbed.
-This past summer I was at the **Lauder Laboratory at Harvard**, studying how a fish swimming behind another one gains thrust from its wake without actively swimming.
-I've also led the mechanical design of **OSPREY**, Lehigh's first CubeSat, and I design carbon-fiber suspension for our **Formula SAE** car.
+Most of what I do comes down to building machines that move through water, and then figuring out why they move the way they do.
+At Lehigh I build a robotic swimmer in a water channel that turns ocean-wave energy into thrust.
+Last summer at Harvard I looked at how a fish swimming behind another one gets pulled along by its wake without really swimming at all.
+Closer to the ground, I design carbon-fiber suspension for our Formula SAE car.

-**Tools I work with:** SolidWorks and ANSYS · CNC machining, waterjet, 3D printing, composite bonding · MATLAB, Simulink, and LabVIEW · NI DAQ, Arduino, PID control
+Tools: SolidWorks and ANSYS · CNC machining, waterjet, 3D printing, composite bonding · MATLAB, Simulink, and LabVIEW · NI DAQ, Arduino, PID control

 Outside of engineering I travel and build things outdoors — I put up a gazebo at my family's country house, which is still the most satisfying thing I've built.
 I also ski ⛷ and ride horses 🐎.